poorveshinexture312/pm_toast/README.md

-For more details check `example` project
+For more details check the `example` project

 | property        | description                                                        | default    |
 | --------------- | ------------------------------------------------------------------ |------------|